-(1) Total GLA is shown on a proportionate basis; on a 100% basis total GLA of the Company's commercial properties is 21.2 million square feet.
+(1) Total GLA is shown on a proportionate basis; on a 100% basis total GLA of the Company's commercial properties is 20.4 million square feet.

 (2) Total suites include equity-accounted investments and non-controlling interest.
-The Company on a proportionate basis has ownership of 17,480 suites and 5,733 hotel rooms.
+The Company on a proportionate basis has ownership of 17,307 suites and 4,821 hotel rooms.

-(3) Includes two multi-suite residential, two office properties and two hotel properties classified as equity-accounted investments.
+(3) Includes two office properties and two hotel properties classified as equity-accounted investments and one office property classified as finance lease and excludes right-of-use assets on the Company's land leases.